- 1 – 2 teaspoons extra virgin olive oil, if needed

 - 2 teaspoons kosher salt, or more if needed

 - 1 teaspoon fresh dry mustard

-- 1 – 14 oz. can fire roasted tomatoes, pureed (make sure they are compliant if doing Whole30)
+- 1 – 14 oz. can tomatoes with liquid, (fire roasted if possible), pureed (use compliant if doing Whole30)

-Cover and cook at 200 degrees for about six hours–but if you think it’s done sooner, by all means enjoy.
-I take it out and stir about every 90 minutes, and it’s fun to watch it transform.
-Make sure to replenish water in the pan when needed, if it evaporates.
+- Make sure to replenish water in the pan when needed, if it evaporates.
 I like to try a bit along the way and decide when it tastes perfect.
 (We generally can’t wait much longer than 5 or 6 hours because anyone who comes within a mile of my kitchen or happens to call me on the phone that day is eager to eat it.)
 You may end up cooking between 4-6 hours, depending on your idea of the perfect Sloppy Joe.
-Add more spice or vinegar as desired.
+Add more sugar or vinegar as desired.